Soft baked oatmeal loaded with bananas and maple syrup. This is a tasty way to start your morning and the leftovers heat wonderfully!

 - Stir in remaining ingredients until they are evenly mixed.

-- Pour into a greased 9×9 baking dish.
+- Pour into a greased 8 or 9 inch square baking dish.

 - Bake for about 45 minutes or until the center is set.

 - Serve warm or at room temperature.
-Drizzle with more maple syrup if desired.
+Drizzle with more maple syrup or a dollop of yogurt if desired.